Applicant Process

 Evaluate your school or library’s cybersecurity needs.
 Set goals and objectives for participation, identify risks the Pilot Program can help address, determine cybersecurity experience and expertise, identify designated cybersecurity officer or senior staff member, and catalogue services and equipment to be purchased.

-Obtain or confirm that the necessary registrations are up to date, including the FCC Registration Number (FRN), USAC Billed Entity Number (BEN), Unique Entity Identifier (UEI), and E-Rate Productivity Center (EPC) user registration.
+Obtain or confirm that the necessary registrations are up to date, including the FCC Registration Number (FCCRN), USAC Billed Entity Number (BEN), Unique Entity Identifier (UEI), and E-Rate Productivity Center (EPC) user registration.
 View the Navigate the E-Rate Productivity Center (EPC) tip sheet for more information about creating a new EPC user account, adding users to your account, and contacting the E-Rate Customer Service Center (CSC) in EPC.
 Watch the e-learning module at the bottom of this page to learn more about managing users in your EPC account.

 Confirm your eligibility for payment, including FCC Red Light Status and U.S. Treasury Do Not Pay List.